Decoding Accident Insurance

 **What Does AD&D Insurance Cover?**

-– AD&D insurance covers fatal and nonfatal accidents involving dismemberment or loss of eyesight or hearing.
+Accidental Death and Dismemberment (AD&D) insurance provides coverage for fatal and nonfatal accidents involving dismemberment or loss of eyesight or hearing.
+It supplements regular life insurance, as coverage is limited to certain accidents.

-– It covers loss of life resulting from a covered accident and can provide coverage for conditions resulting from an accident such as loss of limbs, fingers, eyesight, and permanent paralysis.
+AD&D insurance covers loss of life resulting from a covered accident.
+It can also provide coverage for some or all of the following conditions resulting from an accident:

 **Do I Need AD&D Insurance?**